-More than a hundred bones of animals, some which could be of human origin from the final stages of the Pleistocene period, were found in the Atontonilco de Tula, Hidalgo scattered within an area of 100 acres, between 7 and 10 meters in depth.
+More than a hundred bones of animals, some of which could be of human origin from the final stages of the Pleistocene period, were found in the Atontonilco de Tula, Hidalgo scattered within an area of 100 acres, between 7 and 10 meters in depth.

 The discovery was made during the construction of a water treatment plant.
 Archaeologists from the National Institute of Archeology and History (INAH) in Conaculta rescued the bones.
-The exact types of bones can be categorized as ribs, vertebrae, craniums, jawbones, fangs, horns and shells.
+The exact types of bones can be categorized as ribs, vertebrae, craniums, jawbones, fangs, horns, and shells.
 Some of the remains were up to 1.6m in length.

-The bones include remains of extinct animals, such as the glyptodon, mastodon, mammoth, and animals that are alive today, like deer, horses and camels.
+The bones include remains of extinct animals, such as the glyptodon, mastodon, mammoth, and animals that are alive today, like deer, horses, and camels.
 There are other yet unidentified bones and two stone tools of the same epoch were discovered.